Here's what people had to say about George Hook's 'horrendous victim-blaming comments'

 So is there anyone on George's side?

-Pat Kenny said: Pat said: “I listened to his apology and he meant it, he is genuinely contrite.
+Pat Kenny said: “I listened to his apology and he meant it, he is genuinely contrite.
 He is devastated by this.

 “He realises what he said didn’t come out right and accepts that some people were hurt.”